bbmokhtari/django-translations/docs/reference/context.rst

    .. method:: delete(lang=None)

-      Collect the translations from the context and delete them from the database.

-      Collects the translations of the entity and the specified relations of it in a language using their translatable :attr:`~translations.models.Translatable.TranslatableMeta.fields`
+      Delete the translations of the context's purview in a language.

-      and deletes them from the database.
+      Deletes the translations for the :attr:`translatable fields \
+      <translations.models.Translatable.TranslatableMeta.fields>` of the
+      context's purview in a language.

       :param lang: The language to delete the translations in.
           ``None`` means use the :term:`active language` code.
       :type lang: str or None
       :raise ValueError: If the language code is not included in the :data:`~django.conf.settings.LANGUAGES` setting.

-      To delete the translations of a list of instances and the relations of it:

       .. testsetup:: delete_0